andrsGutirrz/decisionTreePython/README.md

 # decisionTreePython
-Decision Tree using Python and Titanic dataset example
+Decision Tree using Python

+# Requirements

+Python with Anaconda Distribution
+Graphviz installed on the computer and added to path variables Sklearn version 0.21

 ## Links recomendados para la lectura